richardschoen/iforgit/git-remove-file-fromrepo.md

 Now when you clone your repository to a PC for use with a git client, you get errors and the repo won't check out.
 How can this be fixed ?

-## Deleting/removing a file from a git repository
+## Deleting/removing the bad file from a git repository
 If you google: ```remove file from git repository``` there are lots of articles, but I will give you a quick list that works with an IBM i based git repository.

 For this example we will remove a file in subdirectory (source file) ```SOURCE``` file name: ```FILE001.``` from our git repository named ```myrepository```.